Landing Page Design Guide 2026 – How to Build High-Converting Pages

 • Image optimization: WebP/AVIF format, proper sizing, lazy loading

-• CDN usage: Serve static files from the server closest to the user
+• CDN usage: serve static files from the server closest to the user

 • Server-side rendering: SSR/SSG pages load instantly without waiting for JavaScript

-• Core Web Vitals targets: LCP < 2.5s, INP < 200ms, CLS < 0.1 — these are Google’s ranking factors
+• Core Web Vitals targets: LCP under 2.5s, INP under 200ms, CLS under 0.1

-3. Shorter copy: People read less on mobile — use bullet points and bold highlights
+3. Shorter copy: people read less on mobile — use bullet points and bold highlights

-5. Click-to-call: For B2B landing pages, make phone numbers tappable
+5. Click-to-call: for B2B landing pages, make phone numbers tappable

-Quality Score Components
+Quality Score components

 Ad relevance~25%Ad copy and landing page content must align